-If you are a business owner, scientist, or, yes, even a blogger, that inaction can be detrimental.
+If you are a business owner, scientist, or even a blogger, that inaction can be detrimental.
 Without action, ideas do not (and cannot) have an impact.
 But, that inaction can provide more time to refine the concept.
 To discover potential pitfalls.
 Develop backup plans in case of failure.

-Inaction also provides the opportunity to “get your mind right,” to dive into the implementation process with a solid understanding and purpose.
+Inaction also allows “get your mind right” to dive into the implementation process with a solid understanding and purpose.
 Or with renewed energy and drive.
 Sometimes in life, timing is everything.
 Great ideas without great timing are not typically great successes.

 But, ideas that come to life exactly when they mean the most turn into something magical.
 They make the most impact.
-They change the greatest number of lives.
+They change the most significant number of lives.

 It's *these ideas* that improve our lives the most.

 “Leadership is a role and a task that should never be aspired to lightly.
 Neither should loyalty be given without reason.” – Grand Admiral Thrawn

 When it comes to the spoils of obtaining leadership positions, it’s easy for us to “imagine quite a bit” of compensation and authority.
 But we are wise to heed Thrawn’s warning that taking on a leadership role is a significant burden.